mittagessen/kraken/docs/ketos.rst

         [0.8344] Deleting 2 output classes from network (46 retained)
         ...

-In ``both`` mode 2 of the original characters were removed and 3 new ones were added.
+In ``new`` mode 2 of the original characters were removed and 3 new ones were added.

 Slicing
 ~~~~~~~